tylerneylon/pumba/parse7.lua.md

 that would turn off whitespace between the two enclosing tokens.
 This feels like a good interface, although I can imagine it being implemented using the above low-level functionality.

+### How modes can be pushed

+**TODO** Clean up this bit.

+I'm working on the way modes will be pushed from a rule.

+Intuitively, it makes sense that a rule can have two major methods: one is an way to execute the parsed rule, another is a way to evaluate the rule as an expression.
+I could theoretically combine these, but I think the overall simplicity is greater if I keep them separate.

+The result of an execution could be a parse tree.
+This way, an execution can be a place to hook the parsing process and perform customized work.
+An alternative design could be to pass in a writeable reference to the parse tree, so that it could be changed, but also so that it could be safely ignored.
+Which choice is better may emerge with more experience.
+For now I'll return the parse tree.

+The result of an evaluation is conceptually a value in the language.
+For example, the parsed string `3.141f` in C would have a value of type `float` and the numeric value closest to 3.141 that can be represented in the corresponding binary format.
+It's ultimately up to the language designer to choose exactly how to represent values at this level.

+I can also imagine having automated `src` and `prefix` methods that would act in such a way that the concatenation of `prefix + src` for all parse trees would give back exactly the original source code.
+The separation of `prefix` would make it easier to use `src` as a way to perform secondary actions without having to worry about preceding whitespace, which was a common case in project water.

+TODO: I decided now is a good time to start working with a Parser instance
+      called `P`.
+This will be a good complement to the Runner `R`, and will be a convenient single parameter to pass into parse-aware functions.
+      In particular, this will give me a good single place to call something like `push_mode` and `parse_till_mode_pop`.

+In the future I may consider renaming `P` and `R` to `parser` and `runner`, as those are more descriptive names.
+I can also imagine eventually getting a `T` or `tree` parameter, similar to that used in `parse5`.

+### The `Parser` class

 --]]